iiis-ai/cumulative-reasoning/README.md

 ## Introduction

-Official implementation of paper "Cumulative Reasoning with Large Language Models".
+Official implementation of paper "Cumulative Reasoning with Large Language Models" (https://arxiv.org/abs/2308.04371).

 ## Installation

 `pip install -r requirements.txt`

-For more usage helps, please refer to the README.md in each subdirectory.
+For more usage help, please refer to the README.md in each subdirectory.

 ## Acknowledgement